 Netflix recently increased their monthly fee while Hulu lowered theirs.

-Let’s say you have Hulu, Netflix, Amazon and you subscribed to Showtime, HBO and Starz.
-I mean you can’t miss the original shows on those channels.
+You have Hulu, Netflix, Amazon, and you subscribed to Showtime, HBO, and Starz.
+I mean, you can’t miss the original shows on those channels.

 Hulu is $5.99/month with limited commercials- but most of us love the no commercial plan for $11.99.

-Netflix is $12.99 for the standard package and allows you to only have two devices streaming at the same time.
-You could have the $8.99 plan which allows for one device to use it a time.
+Netflix is $12.99 for the standard package and allows you only to have two devices streaming simultaneously.
+You could have the $8.99 plan, which allows for one device to use at a time.